oeh-tnf/JKU-Games-Page/02_penandpaper.md

 ### Roomplan

-This semester our Pen & Paper games will take place in rooms on the second floor of the Unicenter as well as the ground floor of the Kepler Building:
+This semester our Pen & Paper games will take place in rooms on the second floor of the Unicenter as well as the ground and first floor of the Kepler Building:

 <figure>